tizonia/tizonia-openmax-il/README.md

 > NOTE: Elementary OS and Linux Mint are supported on releases based on Ubuntu 'Trusty' or Ubuntu 'Xenial'.

-This script installs in a Debian-compatible system the [latest](https://github.com/tizonia/tizonia-openmax-il/releases/latest) release and the its dependencies.
+This script installs the [latest](https://github.com/tizonia/tizonia-openmax-il/releases/latest) release and its dependencies in a Debian-compatible system.

 ```bash